Consumers Ask Target For Gender Neutral Menstrual Product Categories

 With Target showing support both for trans rights and for gender neutral labeling in other parts of the store, a Canadian customer may have picked the right retailer to address in asking for gender-free labeling of menstrual products.

-While Target has as yet posted no public response, the customer base is piling on, with additional entreaties to the chain:
+While Target has as yet posted no public response, the customer base is piling on, with additional entreaties to the chain.

 Numerous others have added clarification that many trans men menstruate, many women do not, and many nonbinary people also do.
 That is, some feminine people do not need these supplies, and many non-feminine people do — making, customers say, the label inaccurate at best, and by some views, exclusionary.
 Though there are detractors, it’s clear there is a customer base who would prefer a gender neutral labeling instead of the binary and gendered ‘feminine.’

-The call for gender neutral labeling has also made it to other social media platforms.
+The call for gender-neutral labeling has also made it to other social media platforms.

 Dear @Target